quickwit-oss/quickwit/docs/reference/es_compatible_api.md

 #### Sort order

 You can define up to two criteria on which to apply sort.
-If two criteria are supplied, the lexicographical order is applied.
-In other words, the second criterion will only be used in presence of a tie for the first criterion.
+The second criterion will only be used in presence of a tie for the first criterion.

 A given criterion can either be
 - the name of a fast field (explicitly defined in the schema or captured by the dynamic mode)
 - `_score` to sort by BM25.

+By default, the sort order is `ascending` for fast fields and descending for `_score`.

+When sorting by a fast field and this field contains several values in a single document, only the first value is used for sorting.

-It is also possible to define whether the different component should be taken as descending/ascending using the following syntax.
+The sort order can be set as descending/ascending using the following syntax.

 ```json